tnnovak/EDMExporterForRhino/README.md

 3. Go to menu --> Tools then Options
 4. On the left pane choose Plugins
 5. Then on the Right pane click the "Install..." button
-6. Go to the unziped file folder and select the EDMExporterForRhino.rhp and open
+6. Go to the unziped file folder select the **EDMExporterForRhino.rhp** and load it

 Now the pluign is installed in Rhino.
 You can call it in the command line by typing: